Secret-Ambush/GDSC_questions/docs/TECH TALK KEEPING YOU UP TO DATE.md

-# TECH TALK: KEEPING YOU UP TO DATE 👩‍💻👨‍💻
+# Tech talk: Keeping you up to date 👩‍💻👨‍💻

 ### A RECURRING WORKSHOP